robertorcosta/azure-docs.pt-br/articles/cosmos-db/scripts/powershell/gremlin/ps-gremlin-ru-update.md

 ---
-title: Script do Azure PowerShell – Atualizar as RU/s do Azure Cosmos DB para a API do Gremlin
+title: Script do PowerShell para atualizar RU/s para a API do Gremlin do Azure Cosmos DB
 description: Script do Azure PowerShell – Atualizar as RU/s do Azure Cosmos DB para a API do Gremlin
 author: markjbrown
 ms.service: cosmos-db